California Maritime Injury Attorneys

 We handle cases involving crew member personal injury and wrongful death under the Jones Act, General Maritime Law and the Death on the High Seas Act (DOHSA).

-Working on container ships, commercial fishing vessels, yachts, San Francisco Bay Area ferries or other vessels in navigable waters is dangerous work and accident happen — all too frequently.
+Working on container ships, commercial fishing vessels, yachts, San Francisco Bay Area ferries or other vessels in navigable waters is dangerous work and accidents happen — all too frequently.

 A Jones Act seaman or woman, deckhand, engineer, cook or steward is entitled to compensation for injuries that occur due to negligence or lack of seaworthiness.
 Compensation generally includes past and future lost wages, unearned wages, maintenance and cure, found, past and future medical costs along with past and future pain and suffering, and under certain circumstances, punitive damages.